SARL-PLUS/RL_bootcamp_tutorial/README.md

    - $$
      \mathbf{s}_{t+1} = f(\mathbf{a}_t, \mathbf{s}_t) + \epsilon
      $$
-     where $\epsilon $represents the uncertainty modeled by the GP.
+     where $\epsilon$ represents the uncertainty modeled by the GP.

 [Standard text books on GPs](#standard-text-books-on-gps)

-#### Comparison with Other Methods:
+#### Comparison with Other Methods

 - **Versus Model Predictive Control (MPC):**
-  - **Enhanced Robustness:** -MPC accounts for model uncertainties and non-linearities, providing more reliable performance in uncertain environments compared to standard MPC, which relies on a fixed model.
+  - **Enhanced Robustness:** GP-MPC accounts for model uncertainties and non-linearities, providing more reliable performance in uncertain environments compared to standard MPC, which relies on a fixed model.
-  - **Adaptive Learning:** While standard MPC uses a predefined model, -MPC can adapt its predictions based on new data through GP learning, improving over time as more data becomes available.
+  - **Adaptive Learning:** While standard MPC uses a predefined model, GP-MPC can adapt its predictions based on new data through GP learning, improving over time as more data becomes available.

 - **Versus Reinforcement Learning (RL):**
-  - **Model-Based Efficiency:** -MPC leverages model-based predictions, offering greater sample efficiency compared to model-free RL approaches that require extensive interactions to learn effective policies.
+  - **Model-Based Efficiency:** GP-MPC leverages model-based predictions, offering greater sample efficiency compared to model-free RL approaches that require extensive interactions to learn effective policies.
-  - **Controlled Adaptability:** While RL learns policies through extensive interactions and can handle highly non-linear dynamics, -MPC maintains a structured optimization framework enhanced by GP learning, providing a balance between model-based control and data-driven adaptability.
+  - **Controlled Adaptability:** While RL learns policies through extensive interactions and can handle highly non-linear dynamics, GP-MPC maintains a structured optimization framework enhanced by GP learning, providing a balance between model-based control and data-driven adaptability.

-#### Challenges with Hyperparameters in Model-Based RL:
+#### Challenges with Hyperparameters in Model-Based RL

-One of the most significant challenges in deploying -MPC is the tuning of hyperparameters.
-The -MPC framework contains a larger number of hyperparameters compared to other control strategies, primarily due to the dual nature of learning and optimization.
+One of the most significant challenges in deploying GP-MPC is the tuning of hyperparameters.
+The GP-MPC framework contains a larger number of hyperparameters compared to other control strategies, primarily due to the dual nature of learning and optimization.
 Hyperparameters affect both the GP model (learning the dynamics) and the MPC (optimizing the control), creating a complex interaction that requires careful adjustment:

 - **Model Complexity:** The GP model must balance complexity and computational efficiency, necessitating hyperparameters that govern the kernel functions, noise levels, and regularization parameters.
 - **Optimization Horizon:** The MPC's prediction horizon and constraints also serve as hyperparameters that need to be synchronized with the learning model to ensure optimal performance.

 Successfully managing these hyperparameters is crucial, as improper settings can lead to suboptimal control actions, increased computational load, and slower response times.
-Consequently, tuning these parameters becomes a critical task that can significantly impact the effectiveness and efficiency of the -MPC approach.
+Consequently, tuning these parameters becomes a critical task that can significantly impact the effectiveness and efficiency of the GP-MPC approach.

-#### Conclusion:
+#### Conclusion

 Gaussian Process-based MPC bridges the gap between traditional model-based control and data-driven learning approaches.
-By integrating GP regression with MPC, -MPC offers a more adaptable and robust control strategy capable of handling uncertainties and complex dynamics.
+By integrating GP regression with MPC, GP-MPC offers a more adaptable and robust control strategy capable of handling uncertainties and complex dynamics.
 This makes it a compelling alternative to both standard MPC and Reinforcement Learning (RL), particularly in environments where model accuracy is challenging to maintain and adaptability is crucial.
-However, the increased complexity in hyperparameter tuning presents a significant challenge, necessitating careful calibration to harness the full potential of -MPC.
+However, the increased complexity in hyperparameter tuning presents a significant challenge, necessitating careful calibration to harness the full potential of GP-MPC.

-Successfully managing these hyperparameters is crucial, as improper settings can lead to suboptimal control actions, increased computational load, and slower response times.
-Consequently, tuning these parameters becomes a critical task that can significantly impact the effectiveness and efficiency of the gp-MPC approach.

 # Getting Started